fkrenn12/linux_server_setup/README.md

 ### Login to the new created Linux Server

-👉 Start putty  (if not already installed download putty.zip and extract it) 👉 Enter IP-Address and port number 22
+👉 Start putty  (if not already installed download putty.zip and extract it)
+👉 Enter IP-Address and port number 22
 👉 Login as **root** or sudo user

 ### Create user(s) with publickey ssh access

 On Windows you can use "puttygen" to create publickeys.
-The most secure option is to generate two separate keys with passphrase.<br>
+Copy the publickey from the window and store the private key for later usage for login.

 * Creating Admin user
  ```sh